Menopause is when a woman stops having periods completely. It is a natural part of ageing.

-Periods usually start to become less frequent over a few months or years before they stop.
+Periods usually start to become less frequent over a few years before they stop.
 Sometimes they can stop suddenly.
-In some women, periods can become very heavy in the year coming up to menopause.

 When to contact your GP

-Non-urgent advice: Talk to your GP if :
+Non-urgent advice: Contact your GP if :

-- you're experiencing symptoms before age 45
+- you're having symptoms before age 45

 - your periods have stopped for a year or more before age 45

 Your GP can usually confirm if you're menopausal based on your symptoms.
-If you are under 45, they may take a blood test to check your hormone levels.

 HRT and other treatment

-Talk to your GP if you're finding your symptoms particularly difficult.
+Talk to your GP if you're finding your symptoms difficult.
 They will be able to help you and can recommend treatments.

 Causes of menopause